 Hold an Event

 In order to determine whether your proposed event is appropriate for Herald or Greeley Square Park and to determine an appropriate site fee for your event, we ask that you submit a proposal.
 Please provide information and answer all outlined questions to the best of your ability.
 Elaborate whenever possible to provide a full and clear description of your proposed event.

-For more information on how to hold an event, please download the Event Planning Guide.
+For more information on how to hold an event, please email our events staff.